opensorcerer20/book_store_example/README.md

 # Laravel example project

+"How do I start the server?"
+- Two actions are needed
+  - Front end: npm run dev
+  - Back end: php artisan serve

 Make a bookstore website to demonstrate knowledge of Laravel and its systems

 - [x] ORM for inventory